 "I wonder," I thought idly, "if it's going to get bad tonight?"

 It got fairly bad fairly early.
 The cold wasn't terrible, as I was bundled up pretty well.
-When you are standing on an open road, in the winter, with cars and trucks flying by you at 60 to 70 mph, you realize pretty quickly that it can get cold out there.

 But the visibility was not particularly good.
 Cars seemed to come out of the dark right in front of me.
 And I knew, if I couldn't see them, they couldn't see me, either.